Shinjin Motors

-Shinjin Motors or Sinjin Motors (신진자동차, /ko/) is a defunct South Korean car manufacturer.
+Shinjin Motors or Sinjin Motors (/ko/) a now‑defunct South Korean car manufacturer.

-A related bus manufacturer called "Shinjin Bus Manufacturing Company" was founded in 1955 as an independent company.
+A related bus manufacturer called "Shinjin Bus Manufacturing Company" was founded in 1954 as an independent company.
 It is now a part of Daewoo Bus Corporation.

 History

 The Shinjin Industrial Company began as a parts producer in 1954, branching into the automotive field in 1958 as a rebuilder for the U.S. Army, with actual assembly commencing in 1962.

 The Government of South Korea enacted the "Automotive Industry Promotion Law" in 1962.
 Under this legislation, the importation of assembled automobiles was outlawed; subsidies were made available to assemblers who were also afforded tariff exemption on the importation of parts.
 Responsibility for deciding which firms would be authorized to undertake automobile manufacturing was held by the Minister of Trade and Industry, who at the time opted to appoint just one company for each product segment to maximize economies of scale.
 The minister initially favored the Sammi Corporation for passenger automobiles.
 Preference was shifted to Saenara Motors after the latter made alleged political contributions to the party recently established by the military government.
 Consequently, Saenara signed an agreement with Nissan which provided the company with technical assistance and a USD35 million loan to facilitate the construction of a factory in Bupyeong-gu, Incheon.
 Saenara Motors began importing duty-free Datsun Bluebird (310) semi-knock-down kits from Nissan in November 1962 at a cost of per unit.
 The assembled cars were then retailed at —thus producing large profit margins that allowed Saenara to provide political donations to the government.
 Due to a shortage of foreign currency, the junta later forbade the firm from importing further kits; this led to the cessation of manufacture in May 1963, having built only 2,773 cars.
 Saenara collapsed that July, thus resulting in its ownership transfer under joint management by the ministry and Hanil Bank.